Will Blackmon: Seattle Seahawks (second stint)

-On March 9, 2015, Blackmon signed a deal to return to the Seattle Seahawks.
+On March 9, 2015, Blackmon signed a deal to return to the Seahawks.
 He was released for final roster cuts before the start of the season on September 6, 2015.

 Washington Redskins

 Blackmon signed a one-year contract with the Washington Redskins on September 15, 2015.
 After testing the free agency market for the 2016 offseason, Blackmon re-signed with the Redskins on a two-year contract on March 14, 2016.
 Early in the 2016 offseason, the Redskins moved him from the cornerback position to free safety.
 He recorded his first interception of the season against Chicago Bears quarterback Matt Barkley in the team's Week 16 win.

 On September 2, 2017, Blackmon was released by the Redskins.

 Saskatchewan Roughriders

 On July 24, 2018, Blackmon signed with the Saskatchewan Roughriders of the Canadian Football League.
 He was cut from the team's roster on July 30, 2018.
-Blackmon was then activated by the Saskatchewan Roughriders and made his CFL debut as starting corner on September 2, 2018 in a win over the Winnipeg Blue Bombers, in which he recorded 4 tackles and forced one fumble.
+He was then activated by the Roughriders and made his CFL debut as starting corner on September 2, 2018, in a win over the Winnipeg Blue Bombers, in which he recorded 4 tackles and forced one fumble.
 It was Blackmon's only game in the CFL; he retired shortly afterwards and accepted a job on NFL Network.
-He served as a studio analyst for Sky Sports UK telecasts for weeks 1 through 8 of the 2019 NFL season.